Here Are the Risks Traders Must Know

 Warren Buffet, a famous investor, once referred to derivatives as financial weapons of mass destruction.
 Interestingly back in 1982 he wrote to Congressman John Dingell discouraging the congress from approving the use of derivatives.
 Congress went ahead to approve derivatives and the rest is history.

 This leads us to ask: are derivatives that harmful?
-Warren Buffet says there’s nothing wrong with derivatives themselves, but says that the problem is that they encourage leverage which is borrowing funds from your broker to trade.
+Warren Buffet says there’s nothing wrong with derivatives themselves, but says that the problem is that they encourage leverage which is borrowing funds from your broker to trade, similar to funded trading.

 That being said, a derivative is basically a financial contract that owes its existence to an underlying asset.
 It is always tethered to an asset.
 Some derivatives like options and futures are exchange traded while others like CFDs and forward contracts are traded over the counter (OTC).